Board of Directors.

 Director

-Born and raised in Southern California, Snehal Chitalia is a Product Marketing Manager for Disney Streaming.
-She previously worked as a Strategy and Technology Consultant for a range of entertainment studios across Los Angeles including NBC Universal, Warner Media, and Amazon Studios.
+Born and raised in Southern California, Snehal Chitalia is currently an MBA candidate at Harvard Business School.
+Before pursuing her MBA, Snehal worked as a Product Marketing Manager for Disney Streaming as well as a Strategy/Technology Consultant at Qvest.US for a range of entertainment studios across Los Angeles including NBC Universal, Warner Media, and Amazon Studios.

 Snehal graduated from the University of California, Los Angeles with a Bachelor of Science in Applied Mathematics.
 In the past, Snehal has had active involvement in many philanthropic causes including the Make-A-Wish Foundation and the Pediatric Aids Coalition at UCLA.
 In addition to her current involvement with Women’s Voices Now, she spends her free time volunteering with OC Pom Rescue as a dog foster and member of the social media team.